martingerdin/trauma-severity-model-sid/study-plan.md

 Background
 ==========

-Trauma accounts for one-tenth of all deaths and disability-adjusted life-years (DALYs) [@Toroyan2013WHO;@Chandran2010global;@Haagsma2015global].
-Nearly 90% of trauma-related deaths occur in low-and-middle-income countries (LMICs), and improving trauma care in these settings can save nearly 2 million lives each year [@Mock2012Estimate;@Gururaj2013Injury].
-Patient-related variables affect trauma outcomes.
-Therefore, it is important to quantify the variables in a standardized process [@Roy2016Validation;@Shibahashi2019Epidemiological].
-They can, then be used to develop prediction models to estimate the probability of defined trauma outcomes [@Altman2009Prognosis;@Collins2015Transparent].
-Such models can play a crucial role in managing and improving care in over-burdened and resource-constrained settings [@Rehn2011Prognostic;@Perel2008Predicting]. <!-- This paragraph has two main messages: 1.
-Trauma is a big problem.
-2. Prediction models are good.
-I think you should split it into two paragraph -- SD: I get the point, but then I feel it would become two small paragraphs.-->
+Trauma accounts for eight per cent of all deaths and one-tenth of the disability-adjusted life-years (DALYs) across the world [@Haagsma2019].Transport injuries, self-harm and falls are among the top mechanisms of injury [@Karimkhani2016].Nearly 90% of trauma-related deaths occur in low-and-middle-income countries (LMICs), and improving trauma care in these settings can save nearly 2 million lives each year [@Mock2012Estimate;@Gururaj2013Injury].
+The Sustainable Development Goals (SDGs) had set the target reduce injury-related mortality by 2020.
+However, there is still a lot of scope for improvement [James2018;@UnitedNations2019;@WorldHealthOrganizationWHO2018].

-Trauma severity is one variable that informs clinical practice at different stages such as pre-hospital triage, in-hospital decision-making, consequently, it is the most commonly used variable for prediction in trauma outcomes [@Champion2002Trauma;@Cook2014comparison;@Rehn2011Prognostic;@Fitzgerald2006India].There are several trauma scoring systems <!-- Same thing as trauma severity prediction model?--SD No, I wanted to say, that scoring systems help to measure severity by quantifying severity-->designed to quantify trauma severity.
-They use different physiological, anatomical parameters, injury features, and patient characteristics to determine severity, which is then used to predict outcomes, specifically mortality [@Moore2010new;@Skaga2018Validating;@Boyd1987Evaluating;@Champion1989revision;@Sartorius2010Mechanism;@Husum2003Respiratory;@West2000Harborview;@Burd2008Bayesian;@MacLeod2003Comparison;@Kondo2011Revised].
+Patient characteristics affect trauma outcomes [@Roy2016Validation;Shibahashi2019Epidemiological].
+Trauma severity is a variable that informs clinical practice at different stages such as pre-hospital triage, in-hospital decision-making [@Champion2002Trauma;@Cook2014comparison;@Fitzgerald2006India].There are several trauma scoring systems designed to quantify trauma severity.
+They use different physiological, anatomical parameters, injury etiology, and patient attributes to determine severity, which is then used to predict outcomes, specifically mortality [@Moore2010new;@Skaga2018Validating;@Boyd1987Evaluating;@Champion1989revision;@Sartorius2010Mechanism;@Husum2003Respiratory;@West2000Harborview;@Burd2008Bayesian;@MacLeod2003Comparison;@Kondo2011Revised].

+In trauma studies, prediction models are used to estimate the probability of outcomes such as mortality in patients.  [@Altman2009Prognosis;@Collins2015Transparent].
+These models use multiple patient characteristics such as age, gender, vital signs, etc. to determine outcomes [@Riley2020].
+Prediction  models should be objective, replicable in different settings, less resource-intensive, and revised over time [Altman2009Prognosis;Rozenfeld2014ISS].
+Such models can play a crucial role in managing and improving care in over-burdened and resource-constrained settings [@Rehn2011Prognostic;@Perel2008Predicting].
+Machine learning algorithms are increasingly used in medicine, including trauma, to develop prediction models across different settings. [@Christie2018Machine;@Gorczyca2019trauma;@Hubbard2013Time-dependent].
+Ensemble machine learning algorithms combine several different statistical techniques to build an optimal prediction model rather than relying on a single technique [@Pirracchio2015Mortality].

 The most widely used trauma severity prediction model is the Trauma and Injury Severity Score (TRISS) [@Gabbe2004].
 This model was developed in a large sample from North America, and it predicts mortality using age, physiological status, anatomical severity of the injury, and the nature of the injury [@Boyd1987Evaluating;@Champion1990major].
 Despite subsequent revisions [@Domingues2018New;@Schluter2010Trauma], TRISS continues to have considerable limitations. the predictive ability of TRISS is affected by the nature of the included variables like Glasgow Coma Scale (GCS) which has a high propensity for misclassification among severely injured patients and respiratory rate (RR) which is not routinely recorded [@Ringdal2008Utstein;@Demetriades1998TRISS;@Domingues2015Performance;Ghorbani2016Comparison;@Zafar2002Registry; @Munter2017Mortality; @Gabbe2004].
 TRISS has also limited external validation in different settings, especially in LMICs [@Zafar2002Registry; @Khajanchi2013Indians;@Perel2006Systematic;@Hung2017Exploring;@Laytin2015Choice;@Kimura2012Modification;@Podang2004Primary; @Gerdin2014Predicting; @Deshmukh2012Analysis;@Agarwal2015Evaluation;@Samanamalee2018].

-Machine learning algorithms are increasingly used in medicine, including trauma, to accurately predict complex outcomes across different settings [@Christie2018Machine;@Gorczyca2019trauma;@Hubbard2013Time-dependent].
-Ensemble machine learning algorithms combine several different statistical techniques to build an optimal prediction model rather than relying on a single technique [@Pirracchio2015Mortality].
 Thus, they are flexible and can be used to capture the complex relationships in trauma data.
 The aim of this study is to develop a local trauma severity model using an ensemble machine learning algorithm and to compare this model with TRISS.

 Methodology
 ===========